makersacademy/intro-to-python/000_START_HERE.md

 [Open up the replit space.](https://replit.com/@neoeno/The-Perfect-Crab-Introduction-to-Programming)

 Click the 'Fork' button on the right.
-This will open up the programming interface you will use to learn.
+This will open up the programming interface you will use to learn

 If you're confident using your own local development setup and you have Python 3 installed, you can instead clone this